Planning Your Fundraising Goals: Start with the End in Mind

 At MPW, we always recommend basing your next steps on what can realistically be achieved for the year based on development resources, leading indicators of donor engagement, last year’s results, and information available about your organization and donors.
 All while keeping an eye on broader giving trends.

-This holistic, data-driven approach will provide your organization the push to level up in fundraising while ensuring your goals are attainable with the talent and resources on hand!
+This holistic, data-driven approach will provide your organization with the push to level up in fundraising while ensuring your goals are attainable with the talent and resources on hand!
 We recommend pulling information from surveys, portfolio management, and contact reports, providing data and multi-year trends, your leadership and team’s perspectives, and other touch points.

 What to Look For…